 What is SEVIS? – SEVIS is the Student & Exchange Visitor Information System where information is collected and maintained on all international students and scholars.
 This information is easily accessible to a number of government agencies.
 Further information on SEVIS can be found at the Student & Exchange Visitor Program website.

-Once you have received your I-20 and paid your I-901 fee – you are now documents typically consist of either an I-20 for an F-1 (student) visa; evidence of your ability to pay for your studies and living expenses; and sometimes evidence that you do not intend to become an immigrant to the U.S. You should check to see what the particular requirements are for your home country.
+Once you have received your I-20 and paid your I-901 fee – required documents typically needed to submit to the consulate consist of either an I-20 for an F-1 (student) visa; evidence of your ability to pay for your studies and living expenses; and sometimes evidence that you do not intend to become an immigrant to the U.S. You should check to see what the particular requirements are for your home country.

 When the Consul is satisfied with your application, you will receive your passport back with a visa stamped in your passport.
 This stamp allows you to enter the U.S. only when you have your I-20 with you as well.
-Make sure you keep all your important documents together.
+Make sure you keep all your important documents together and with you at all times.

 Maintaining status means remaining legal.
 Here is what you must do to remain legal.

-You will need to meet with your academic advisor to review your program objectives and if academic advisor recommends an extension for you to complete your degree then you will complete the necessary form.
-Once this has been completed - submit to the International Student Advising Office for review and if approved a new I-20 will be issued to you.
+You will need to meet with your academic advisor to review your program objectives and if your academic advisor recommends an extension for you to complete your degree then you will need to speak with a representative in the Turley Student Services Center.
+The proper paperwork will be submitted in SEVIS and if approved a new I-20 will be issued to you.

 Please note - in order for a program extension to be approved there must be a compelling academic or medical reason.
 If there is no compelling reason for the extension then you must complete by the date noted on your I-20.